0xNullLight/The-Motivation-Within/Blind Faith vs Evidence-Based Faith.md

 God gave you a brain for a reason.
 It's about time people stop being blinded by their own dogma.

-The more I delve into this topic, the more I realize the importance of blind faith.
+The more I delve into this topic, the more I realize the importance of <b>blind faith</b>.
 It provides comfort, allowing people to live a life sane enough to get by day by day.
-However, I believe evidence-based faith is even more crucial.
+However, I believe <b>evidence-based faith</b> is even more crucial.
 Blind faith can be dangerous, and anyone who disagrees might not have faced its harsh consequences yet.

 I'm not just talking about believing in a god; this applies to believing in anything.
 If you don't know something, you remain ignorant of it.
 Understanding the bigger picture equips you to build a better foundation and improve yourself.